zpalmtree/r34-downloader/README.md

 The website has a one request a second limit, thus users with fast internet connections won't max out their bandwidth.

+Current Issues: Cancel button for downloading doesn't work correctly.
+Because the childthread that does the downloading launches childthreads itself, when the original child is killed, the ones downloading keep running.
+The dialog disappears, but the downloading continues.

 ## Installation:

 #### Clone the repository